MoneyFox/MoneyFox/README.md

 ### Tools
 We use Visual Studio 2015.
 If you use resharper please ensure to use the settings in the repository for this project.
-Xamarin Studio is suitable aswell for the Android and IOS parts.

-If you don't have an Xamarin Subscription, you may apply for an open source license directly by xamarin.
+If you don't have a Xamarin Subscription, you may apply for an open source license directly at Xamarin.
 [Application Formula](https://resources.xamarin.com/open-source-contributor.html)

-NOTE: I assume they will only offer this to contributor of the project.
+NOTE: I assume they will only offer this to contributors of an open source project.

 ### contact
 Feel free to contact me.
 Just write me a mail or join our gitter chat.